jgarc172/code-practice/Preparation/3-types-and-function-notation.md

 name of function or method : type1, type2, ... -> returned type
 ```

-To demonstrate the use of the notation, we can define and implement a function that takes one boolean boolean parameter and
+To demonstrate the use of the notation, we can define and implement a function that takes one boolean value and
 returns a boolean value.

 ## Logical NOT Operator as a Conversion Function
-The logical NOT operator is a conversion operator; that is, it takes a boolean value and it converts the value to its logical
+The logical NOT operator is a conversion operator; that is, it takes a boolean value and it converts the value to its logical reverse.
-reverse.

 Here is the definition and function signature:

 ```
 The not function takes a boolean value and it returns the reverse of its value:

   not : boolean -> boolean
 ```

-Example invocation of `not` and its result:
+Example invocation (application) of `not` and its result:
 ```
 not(true)  -> false
 not(false) -> true